marsborox/EcostratRefactor/ReadMe.txt

 		- Separate Sound
 		- Update - to dissolve Update need Events, on their trigger all sorts of things will happen - subscribbed make GetTimestamp Interface, move timerDisplay to Timer class
+			 - Update and ChangeStats must be separated into methods doing only one resource/playerStat

+			- enum PlayerStat - rework this, probably instances of PlayerStat inheriting classes playerGameObject? illegality and followerIncome is the same
+		- we can use one method for all slider display - can go to UI

 can we do something with performance - instantiation mabye spawning (not pixel but coords/ object